 $$: Citi ThankYou Premier Card

 Citi ThankYou Premier cardholders can redeem rewards points for merchandise, gift cards, or discounted travel.
-Despite an annual fee that matches the ticket price for an A-List rock star, signup bonuses and an anniversary bonus points program can give you a great head start on savings.
-When you register a big ticket purchase with Citi's Price Rewind program, their systems will automatically credit your account if that item's lowest price drops by more than $25 over 30 days.
+Despite an annual fee that matches the ticket price for an A-List rock star, signup bonuses and additional bonus points program can give you a great head start on savings.

-If you travel to Europe more than once a year, you'll also love Citi's support for chip-and-signature, that destination's preferred smart card technology.
+If you travel to Europe more than once a year, you'll love Citi's support for chip-and-signature, that destination's preferred smart card technology.
 That feature can save you the time and cost of setting up a prepaid debit card with EMV support, while offering you extra protection from fraud or theft.
-Personal concierge services, purchase protection and lost luggage coverage round out the features that can more than make up for this card's annual fee.

 Annual fee: $125.00.
 However, this fee is waived for the first 12 months.